isoAdvector/isoAdvector/README.md

     The downloaded meshes.tar.gz file should be extracted to the isoAdvector root directory.

-    Unstrictured meshes can also be generated with the scripts generateTetUnitCube and generateTriUnitSquare in the bin folder.
+    Unstructured meshes can also be generated with the scripts generateTetUnitCube and generateTriUnitSquare in the bin folder.
 This requires gmsh (see headers).

 ## Code structure: